 An academic forum

-AHO admits approximately 25 candidates to the programme.
 Once admitted, you will become part of an academic community that includes representatives from the private and public sectors and from research environments.
 Your fellow students will bring different skills and knowledge to the table, and you will take part in interesting and informative academic exchanges.
 The student group will form a professional network that will persist even after graduation.

-You will also be invited to the International Systemic Design Association´s events and discussions.
+You will also be invited to the International Systemic Design Association's events and discussions.

-Funding
+Funding your studies

-February 2025
+Start of sudies: February 2025

-evu@aho.no or Chair of SOD Andreas Wettre
+Chair of programme: Andreas Wettre